Aiswarya-prasad/honeybee-cross-species-metagenomics/README.md

 This pipeline is not intended to be run independently without prior set-up.
-If you would like to use it or its parts and have questions or require clarification, contact Aiswarya Prasad.
+If you would like to use it or its parts and have questions or require clarification, contact Aiswarya Prasad .

 # Honeybee-MAGs